 George Delclos, MD, MPH, PhD — Deputy Director

 George Delclos, MD, MPH, PhD, is tenured Professor in the EHGES Department at the UTHealth School of Public Health in Houston, Professor and Marcus M. Key, M.D. – Shell Occupational and Environmental Health Endowed Chair, and Distinguished Teaching Professor of The University of Texas System.
 He served as Director of the Southwest Center for Occupational and Environmental Health from 1997-2006 and currently serves as the Deputy Director of the SWCOEH.
 His current areas of research focus include: occupational and environmental asthma (epidemiological and clinical aspects, with an emphasis on healthcare workers and cleaners); national surveys of working conditions, employment and health, with a focus in Latin America; determinants of sickness absence, presenteeism and disability; and Total Worker Health and expanding paradigms for occupational safety and health.
-In collaboration with NIOSH, Dr. Delclos planned and led the 2021 Ex4OSH conference in 2021, a virtual conference with an expanded focus on occupational safety and health.
+In collaboration with NIOSH, Dr. Delclos planned and led the 2021 Ex4OSH conference, a virtual conference with an expanded focus on occupational safety and health.

 Annette Allett — Program Manager